isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 The ``config-write`` Command
 ----------------------------

-The ``config-write`` command instructs the Kea server to write its current configuration to a file on disk.
+The :isccmd:`config-write` command instructs the Kea server to write its current configuration to a file on disk.
 It takes one optional argument, called "filename", that specifies the name of the file to write the configuration to.
 If not specified, the name used when starting Kea